<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=758779318459048&amp;ev=PageView&amp;noscript=1">

 Recruitment marketing is like running a race for talent.
 Planning your strategy positions you at the starting gate, executing your plan sends you off down the track alongside your competitors, and measuring the results of your efforts helps you clock your time so you can fine-tune and improve your performance.
 The prize in the winner’s circle is finding and hiring the candidates who are ideally suited to your role and culture.

-Using many of the same techniques as traditional marketing, recruitment marketing can help you reach candidates in the awareness, consideration, and interest stages of talent attraction.
+Using many of the same techniques as traditional marketing, recruitment marketing helps organizations reach qualified candidates during the awareness, consideration, and interest stages of the hiring journey.
 The ultimate goal is to see a desirable candidate hit the submit button on your application and become a valued member of your team for the long term.

 But first, you need to understand how candidates decide to apply for a specific role in the first place.